Ariel-H-Prado/Paleocurrent_Circular_Variance_Analisys/Readme.txt

-Progam to calculate the circular variance from a .kml file
+Program to calculate the circular variance from a .kml file

 There are two .py codes.
 Paleocurrent_Circular_Variance_Analisys.py is the code to be used, Circular_Variance_functions.py is auxiliary.